klojang4j/klojang-check-benchmarks/README.md

 Also, since this turns out to influence performance more than anything else, we contrast plain, constant error messages with error messages that need to be interpolated with message arguments.
-The benchmarks for "hand-coded" checks use ```String.format``` while the benchmarks for Klojang Check use the message interpolation mechanism used by Klojang Check.
+The benchmarks for "hand-coded" checks use ```String.format``` while the benchmarks for Klojang Check use Klojang Check's own message interpolation mechanism.
 In both cases performance degrades significantly.
 Note though that, by definition, this effect only kicks in once the check already finds itself on the "anomalous" branch - where the value has failed to pass the test and an exception needs to be thrown.
 Also note that the effect really